sogno-platform/cimpy/documentation/Export.rst

 Export Example Documentation
 """"""""""""""""""""""""""""

 This guide demonstrates the basic usage of the function cim_export.
-The whole script can be found `here <https://git.rwth-aachen.de/acs/public/cim/cimpy/blob/master/examples/quickstart/exportCIGREMV.py>`_.
+The whole script can be found `in gitlab <https://git.rwth-aachen.de/acs/public/cim/cimpy/blob/master/examples/quickstart/exportCIGREMV.py>`_.

 For this export example we use the result from the import example.
-The whole explanation of the import procedure can be found `here <https://acs.pages.rwth-aachen.de/public/cim/cimpy/Import.html>`_.
+The whole explanation of the import procedure can be found `in the import documentation <https://acs.pages.rwth-aachen.de/public/cim/cimpy/Import.html>`_.

 .. code-block:: python